Capitol Hill Occupied Protest: Before the zone

-On June 7, the day before the zone's founding, a man drove towards a crowd of protesters.
-He was intercepted by a protester, who reached into his car and tried to stop him before the driver shot him.
-The driver then stopped and immediately surrendered to the police.
+On June 7, the day before the zone's founding, a man drove toward a crowd of protesters.
+He was intercepted by a protester, who reached into his car, grabbing the wheel and punching the driver in an attempt to stop the vehicle, at which point the driver shot him.
+The driver then stopped and immediately surrendered to the police, saying his brother worked at the East Precinct.
 The victim, wounded in his upper right arm, was expected to fully recover within a year.
-The driver claimed self-defense and was charged with first-degree assault.
-Prosecutors said that the driver had provoked the incident.